Motion-DVAE: Unsupervised learning for fast human motion denoising: Additional experiments

+This experiment is similar to the "Accuracy versus Speed" experiment in the main paper.
+We consider that joint acceleration should be between half and double of the ground-truth joint acceleration.
+Results are shown in \cref{plausibility}.

-Results are shown in \cref{evolution}.
-Green areas represent good performance in terms of both speed and accuracy or plausibility.
-Yellow areas are for models respecting only one criterion, and red areas are for models that do not comply with the thresholds defined above.
-HuMoR obtains good accuracy and plausibility performance, but its slowness makes it unusable in practice.
-Pose-NDF with 5 steps satisfies all the criteria but is very close to the superior limit for acceleration.
-Considering all three criteria, Motion-DVAE is the best choice to obtain good performance in accuracy and acceleration in a reasonable amount of time.
-Interestingly, we observe that the more optimization iterations are performed with the proposed method, the better accuracy, but also the less smooth predictions.
+HuMoR obtains satisfying plausibility performance, but it is very slow.
+Pose-NDF produces motions that are not smooth enough.
+Considering plausibility and speed Motion-DVAE is clearly the best choice.
+We observe that the more optimization iterations are performed with the proposed method, the better accuracy, but also the less smooth predictions.
 This result is not surprising since optimizing the model for specific samples leads to a loss of generalization.